koalba/PythonCourse/README.md

 # PythonCourse

 ## DAY 1 - Working with Variables in Python to Manage Data:
-<h2 style="color:pink">DAY 1 - Working with Variables in Python to Manage Data:</h2>

 ### · Band Name Generator ·
 Generate a Band Name with the user's city and pet name.